-- 3. The County, after consultation with local fire officials, shall determine the precise location of all fire hvdrants. - 4.
+- 1. Every subdivision that is served by a County-owned water system or a private/public central water system with at least six-inch lines shall include a system of fire hydrants sufficient to provide adequate fire protection for the buildings located or intended to be located within the development. - 2.
+Fire hydrants must be located so that not more than 500 linear feet, measured along the centerline of the street right-of-way, separates a property within the development and a fire hydrant.
+However, the County may require a deviation from the standards in this section if a different configuration is warranted. - The County, after consultation with local fire officials, shall determine the precise location of all fire hydrants. - 4.
 Fire hydrants shall be placed six feet behind the curb line of publicly dedicated streets that have curb and gutter and must be placed within ten feet of a public or private road or street. - 5.
 The permit issuing authority shall, after consultation with local fire officials, determine the design standards of all hydrants based on fire flow needs.
 Unless otherwise specified, all hydrants shall have two 22-inch hose connections and one 42-inch hose connection.
 The 22-inch hose connections shall be located at least 212 inches from the ground level.
-All hydrant threads shall be national standard threads. - Water lines that serve hydrants shall be at least six-inch lines and, unless no other practicable alternative 6. is available, no lines shall be dead-end lines and they shall be looped where practical. - 7.
+All hydrant threads shall be national standard threads. - 6.
+Water lines that serve hydrants shall be at least six-inch lines and, unless no other practicable alternative is available, no lines shall be dead-end lines and they shall be looped where practical. - 7.
 When served by a County-owned or a private/public central water system, all conversions of existing structures to non-residential uses and all new construction projects, excluding single-family and two-family dwellings, that are less than 1,000 feet from an existing fire hydrant shall be required to extend the line and install a new fire hydrant within 500 feet of their parcel. - 8.
 Subdivisions of five lots or less shall be exempt from these requirements, provided all five lots are within one parcel/tract of land.
 Additional lots subdivided from the one parcel/tract of land shall comply with the fire hydrant requirement.